Recommendations regarding courses.

 Repeating Courses

 Upon approval of the director of the respective graduate program, a student may repeat (once) a maximum of two courses in which he or she received a grade below a “B.” The original grade received will not be removed from the student’s academic record and is tabulated in the student’s GPA.
-Grade forgiveness does not apply for graduate studies.
+Grade forgiveness does not apply to graduate studies.

-Graduate Retention Standards
+Graduate Retention Standards:

-All Department of Education graduate students must have a minimum 3.0 GPA in both their required courses and a cumulative 3.0 GPA to graduate.
-Students who fall below a 3.0 GPA are placed on probation and will have an 8-credit probationary period in which to raise their grades to a 3.0 GPA.
+All Department of Education graduate students must have a minimum 3.0 GPA in their required courses and a cumulative 3.0 GPA to graduate.
+Students who fall below a 3.0 GPA are placed on probation and will have an 8-credit probationary period to raise their grades to a 3.0 GPA.
 Students failing to do so will be dismissed.
 M.S. and M.Ed. students are eligible for this opportunity only once throughout their academic program.
 If a student’s GPA falls below 3.0 for a second time, she or he will be dismissed.
 M.S. and M.Ed. students who fail to earn a “B” or higher in the first 12 credits of graduate work will be dismissed.
 No grade below a “C” will be accepted toward a graduate degree.